Representative Democracy: A Slippery Hold on Freedom

 Some other examples:

-[Critical Failure] Ability of Represetnative-Democracy Government to bind the Public in secret contracts.
+Legal ability of Represetnative-Democracy Government to bind the Public in secret contracts which the Public is not permitted to read.
 For example, COVID-19 vaccine contracts, between Government and manufacturers, although signed by Government on behalf of the Public, they were typically kept secret from the Public (no right to read them in unredacted form).
 The idea that you can represent a people, to bind them in contracts they're not even permitted to read, may be legal, but it is not moral, and it is not democratic.
 Rather it is extremely dangerous.

-Although democracies typically have fixed timeframes for elections, once elected, the representatives have no further need to ask voters permission again for anything: not even to attack another country, nor to take up emergency (dictatorial) powers.
+Even to attack another country, or award themselves emergency (dictatorial) powers, governments are not required to ask their People.
 For example, when Ontario, Canada government awarded itself dictatorial powers and suspended approximately half our human rights with lockdowns and mandates, on excuse of COVID-19, they never put it to voters, and it was said that they don't need to, that this is how our so-called 'democracy' works.

-[CRITICAL FAILURE] No Government obligation to be permanently bound by referendum results from voters.
+No Government obligation to be bound by referendum results from voters.
 For example, notice the following wording from page 9 of the 2022 Voters’ Guide - Ontario municipal council and school board elections makes 'no' results of a referendum not permanently binding:

 In other words, the Government may do exactly what the People voted 'no' to, but they must wait 4 years to do it.